WnndGws/DS18B20_email_alert/README.md

 ### Prerequisites

 All code is run on the following system:
-* A Rasberry Pi Zero W
+* A Raspberry Pi Zero W
 * Rasbian Stretch Lite
 * Python 3